Law on euthanasia and assisted suicide

-The Law on euthanasia and assisted suicide (Loi sur l’euthanasie et l’assistance au suicide) is a law that came into force in 2009 in Luxembourg, legalising euthanasia.
+The Law on euthanasia and assisted suicide (Loi sur l’euthanasie et l’assistance au suicide) is a law that came into force in 2009 in Luxembourg, legalising euthanasia and assisted suicide.

 Contents

 The most important part of the law is the guarantee that doctors performing active euthanasia or assisting to commit suicide will not be liable to prosecution.
 The condition for this is that the patient should be terminally ill and in insufferable pain, and should voluntarily, deliberately and repeatedly confirm in writing their desire to end their own life.
 16- to 18-year-olds may also request euthanasia if their parents or legal guardians consent.
 With patients who are not in a position to consent, a living will may suffice.
 Doctors must have several detailed conversations with the patient about their decision.
 They must also seek the opinion of a second doctor.
 All cases of euthanasia must be reviewed by a monitoring commission, which will contact a prosecutor if they find violations of the law.

 The law used the Belgian Law on Euthanasia of 28 May 2002 as a model, and came into force on 17 March 2009 after its publication in the Grand Duchy's gazette, the Mémorial.
 Luxembourg was the third European Union member state and the third state worldwide to legalise euthanasia.